Feature request #5980

 Just a suggestion,

-#2 Updated by Alexander Bruy almost 7 years ago
+#2 Updated by Alexander Bruy about 7 years ago

 How we should mark such plugins?
 Here is two screenshots where experimental plugins are marked with different font color.
 Also it is possible to change font style (e.g. make it italic) and/or change background

-#4 Updated by Nathan Woodrow almost 7 years ago
+#4 Updated by Nathan Woodrow about 7 years ago

 I would avoid red font for things like this it normally means error.